alsalafiyyah/alsalafiyyah.github.io/_posts/audios/2026/2026-04-26-who-are-the-salaf.md

 ---

-The Shaykh also said: "I call upon my Muslim brothers everywhere to adhere to the guidance of the Pious Predecessors, for that is better.
-Adhering to their guidance is what Allah—Mighty and Majestic—intended by His saying: “And the first forerunners [in the faith] among the Muhajireen and the Ansar and those who followed them with good conduct” (At-Tawbah 9:100).
-It is essential that we follow them in good conduct, neither exceeding their way nor falling short of it." [^1]

----

-Fatwas from the "Permanent Committee for Scholarly Research and Ifta'" of KSA regarding this topic:
+Fatwas from the "Permanent Committee for Scholarly Research and Ifta'" of KSA :

 ### Who are the Salaf?